Psychiatric Medicine

 Director’s Letter

-Welcome to the Psychiatry residency at Rochester General Hospital.
-Rochester General is one of 5 teaching hospitals, that cover a 14 county radius in upstate NY.
-We are delighted you are looking at becoming a psychiatrist as we (the faculty) find it an invigorating, growth-promoting, career, and want to help you develop your full potential with scholarly interest and as a clinician, teacher, and advocate for mental health.
+Welcome to the Psychiatry Residency at Rochester General Hospital!
+Rochester General is one of five teaching hospitals serving a 14-county radius in upstate New York.
+We are delighted you are considering a career in psychiatry as we (the faculty) find it to be an invigorating, growth-promoting career, and want to help you develop your full potential as a clinician, teacher, scholar, and advocate for mental health.

-Together, with our experienced faculty and staff, our program continues to develop into a robust residency experience.
-Our clinical programs are busy, and well established, treating diverse populations.
-Our goal is to help you become a state of the art clinician who has retained/developed a sense of humanity, wellbeing, and resilience.
+With the support of our experienced faculty and staff, our residency program continues to evolve into a robust and enriching experience.
+Our clinical programs are busy and well established, treating diverse populations.
+Our goal is to help you become a state-of-the-art clinician who maintains a sense of humanity, well-being, and resilience.

 Ann EZ Griepp, MD